 is a fully human monoclonal antibody administered by subcutaneous injection in development for multiple sclerosis (MS).
 OMB157 works by binding to the CD20 molecule on the B-cell surface and inducing B-cell depletion.
 Positive Phase IIb results in MS patients were presented in 2014 and showed significant reduction in the number of new brain lesions in the first 24 weeks after OMB157 administration.
 Novartis initiated a Phase III program for OMB157 in relapsing MS in August 2016.
 The program is fully enrolled and is on track for completion in 2019.
 In addition, a registration study for Japan was initiated in March 2018.

 is an investigational PD-1 antagonist that may restore the ability of immune cells to induce cell death and fight cancer.
 PDR001 is being evaluated in the ongoing COMBI-i study, a Phase III trial in combination with Tafinlar + Mekinist for metastatic BRAF V600+ melanoma, and in combination in other clinical trials across different tumor types.
 Early efficacy and safety results (in 36 patients) from the COMBI-i were presented in June 2019 at the American Society for Clinical Oncology annual meeting and further clinical trial updates are expected before the end of 2019.

-is a once-daily oral therapy that blocks the DP2 pathway, a principal regulator of the inflammatory cascade.
-By targeting the DP2 pathway, QAW039 blocks the asthma inflammatory cascade at multiple points.
-In asthma, this results in the reduction of eosinophil activation and migration; in the reduced release of pro-inflammatory cytokines IL-4, IL-5 and IL-13; and in the reduction of smooth muscle cell mass in the airways.
+is a once-daily oral investigational compound that blocks the DP2 receptor, a principal regulator of the asthma inflammatory cascade.
+By targeting the DP2 pathway, QAW039 is expected to block the asthma inflammatory cascade at multiple points.
+In asthma, this should result in the reduction of eosinophil activation and migration; in the reduced release of pro-inflammatory cytokines IL-4, IL-5 and IL-13; and in the reduction of smooth muscle cell mass in the airways.
 Positive Phase II results showed improvement of lung function, reduction of sputum eosinophil levels, and improvement of asthma symptoms.
-Phase III studies are ongoing, and are assessing the effect of QAW039 on improvement of lung function and reduction of asthma attacks in moderate to severe patients with unresolved asthma despite treatment with inhaled therapies.
-Phase III development started in 2015, with first pivotal trial readouts expected this year.
+Phase III studies are ongoing, and are assessing the effect of QAW039 on improvement of lung function and reduction of asthma attacks in moderate to severe patients with asthma that is not adequately controlled despite treatment with inhaled therapies.
+Phase III development started in 2015, with pivotal trial readouts expected in the second half of 2019.

-is a fixed-dose combination of indacaterol acetate (an inhaled long-acting beta2-adrenergic agonist), glycopyrronium bromide (an inhaled long-acting muscarinic antagonist), and mometasone furoate (an inhaled corticosteroid), delivered once-daily via the Breezhaler device, a unit dose dry powder inhaler.
-It is in development as a maintenance treatment for poorly controlled asthmatic patients.
+is an investigational fixed-dose combination of indacaterol acetate (an inhaled long-acting beta agonist), glycopyrronium bromide (an inhaled long-acting muscarinic receptor antagonist), and mometasone furoate (an inhaled corticosteroid), delivered once-daily via the dose-confirming Breezhaler device, a unit dose dry powder inhaler.
+It is in development as a maintenance treatment for inadequately controlled asthmatic patients.
 All three mono-components have previously been developed as individual drugs for either chronic obstructive pulmonary disease or asthma.
 Phase II results presented at ATS 2019 showed that QVM149 met the primary endpoint of improved lung function (peak FEV1) compared to salmeterol/fluticasone propionate after 21 days of treatment.
 QVM149 is currently undergoing Phase III clinical trials to support registration outside the US.
 In May 2019, the European Medicines Agency (EMA) accepted our marketing authorization application for regulatory review.

-is a potential first-in-class topical treatment in development for presbyopia.
+is in development as a potential topical treatment for presbyopia.
 UNR844 is believed to work through the reduction of disulfide bonds, returning the lens in the eye to an elastic state.
-Presbyopia is a common age-related loss of near distance vision characterized by a progressive inability to focus on objects nearby, making everyday activities, such as reading, a challenge.
-In a Phase I/II masked, placebo-controlled proof-of-concept study, 50 patients were treated daily for 90 days with topical UNR844, and 25 patients were treated with placebo.
-UNR844 showed a statistically significant difference to placebo in distance-corrected near vision at all time points measured (from Day Eight).
-At day 90, 82% of participants treated with UNR844 had 20/40 near vision (or 0.30 LogMAR) versus 48% in the placebo group.
-Near vision of 20/40 allows for the majority of near-vision tasks in most people.
+Presbyopia is a common age-related loss of near-distance vision characterized by a progressive inability to focus on objects nearby, making everyday activities, such as reading, a challenge.
+In a Phase I/II masked, placebo-controlled proof-of-concept study, 50 patients were treated twice-daily for 90 days with topical UNR844, and 25 patients were treated with placebo.
+UNR844 showed a statistically significant difference to placebo in binocular distance-corrected near vision by day 8 and throughout the remainder of the treatment period.
+At day 90, 82% of participants treated with UNR844 had 20/40 binocular near vision (or 0.30 LogMAR) versus 48% in the placebo group.
+Near vision of 20/40 or better allows for the majority of near-vision tasks in most people.
 This improvement was sustained at 5 and 7 months after the final dosing with UNR844.
 UNR844 was acquired by Novartis through the acquisition of Encore Vision, Inc., in January 2017.